 Botanical Interests

 This long-standing Colorado seed company offers a great selection of both heirloom and newer varieties in the most beautifully designed packets.
-In addition to beautiful botanical illustrations by a wide range of artists, packets include garden history, landscape ideas, recipes, and fun facts.
-The company offers an inspiring range of wildflower mixes, as well.
+In addition to gorgeous botanical illustrations by a wide range of artists, packets include garden history, landscape ideas, recipes, and fun facts.
+The company also offers an inspiring range of wildflower mixes.

 Dawn Creek Farm

 Kori Hargreaves grows and breeds flowers in the mountains of Santa Cruz, California.
-She is one of the most magical souls that I’ve ever met and has greatly influenced my work as a flower breeder.
-Kori has offered her breeding through a yearly fundraiser—sign up for her newsletter to learn more.
-I’m so excited that we’ll be offering four of her special zinnias as part of the Floret Originals release.
+She is one of the most magical souls I’ve ever met and has greatly influenced my work as a flower breeder.
+Kori has offered seeds from her breeding varieties through a yearly fundraiser—sign up for her newsletter to learn more—and I’m thrilled that our first Floret Originals release included four of her special zinnias.
 You can read a full interview with Kori here.

 I first learned about Grand Prismatic Seed when researching dye plants to add to our garden.
 I have always been fascinated by the art of natural dyeing and was on the hunt for suitable flower varieties that could be grown from seed.
 Located in Utah, they focus on open-pollinated seeds that are grown using organic practices.
 They have a great range of plants for natural dyeing and a variety of unusual offerings, including native desert plants and medicinal herbs, that thrive in harsh climates.
 You can read a full interview with them here.